Laying out your hoop building

 Once we’ve rolled out the cover as flat and level as we can, there will be a pipe pocket right on top, close to the building.
 We slide the swedged tiedown pipe into this pocket one at a time, screwing them together as we go.
 After we’ve installed that tie-down pipe we carefully fold that fabric section back and every layer underneath it until we reach the other pipe pocket which will be at the very bottom.

-The second tie down pipe is installed in the same way as the first but after it is installed we loosely attach the tie down ratchet straps to the pipe and to the ratchets so there is no need to worry about that side of the cover getting away from the building during installation.
+The second tie down pipe is installed in the same way as the first but after it is installed we loosely attach the tie down ratchet straps to the pipe and to the ratchets attached to the building so there is no need to worry about that side of the cover getting away from the building during installation.
 After the second tiedown pipe is installed and loosely secured, we refold all the fabric layers leaving the first pipe once again on top of the pile.

 You are now ready to throw your pulling ropes over your building.
 Note: you can do this part anytime you’ve got someone with a good throwing arm handy.
 We tie a hitch pin to the end of the rope to carry it over and it can still be difficult with a large building.
 We also prefer nice thick rope that you can get a grip on rather than skinny nylon rope that cuts into your hand but, if you’re only going to be doing this once every 20-25 years, you needn’t be fussy.

-The number of ropes you use is largely dependent on how many people you have to help pull the cover over.
-The more, the merrier!
-After our ropes are over, we tie them securely to the tie-down pipe on top and all that’s left to do is pull the cover up and over.
 When the cover is all the way over we secure the ratchet straps on the second side loosely until the end tensioning is all tight and secure.
 This allows us to make sure the cover is perfectly centered both side to side and at the ends.

 If you have any questions about this process, please ask.
 We’re here to help.